hansott/firewall-php/README.md

 Zen operates autonomously on the same server as your PHP app to:

-* ✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.
+✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.
+✅ Rate limit specific API endpoints by IP or by user
+✅ Allow you to block specific users manually

 ## Installation